Cape Town - Western Cape

 021 713 2233

 The modern greens with their undulating bent grass surfaces provide the biggest scoring challenges.
-Most of Matkovich’s original waste bunker areas have disappeared, although one remains left of the fairway on the par-5 12th, stretching for hundreds of metres.
+Most of Matkovich’s original waste bunker areas have disappeared, although one remains left of the fairway on the par-5 12th, stretching for some 200 metres.

 Additional Course Facts

 2023 Lance Sherrell & Heidi Pentz

 2022 Benjamin Schaffer & Bobbi Brown

 2021 Noel Anderson & Bobbi Brown

 2020 Freddie Spencer & Bobbi Brown

 68 by the late Andrew Carris in 2007